SSWConsulting/SSW.Rules.Content/rules/different-levels-of-testing/rule.md

 The pyramid model shows you where proportionally more automation effort should be placed - so a good strategy would see many automated unit tests and only a few end-to-end (UI-driven) tests.

 The pyramid favours automated unit and API tests as they offer greater value at a lower cost.
 Test cost is a function of execution time, determinism, and robustness directly proportional to the size of the system under test.
 As automated unit and API tests have a minimal scope, they provide fast, deterministic feedback.
-In contrast automated end-to-end and manual tests use a much larger system under test and produce slower, less deterministic and more brittle feedback.
+In contrast, automated end-to-end and manual tests use a much larger system under test and produce slower, less deterministic and more brittle feedback.

 Let's look at the 3 levels of automation in a little more detail.